Workshops

 All of our available workshops are listed below, along with a short description.
 Please read through the descriptions below to select the most appropriate workshop(s) for your course.

-This short 5-10 presentation provides an overview of the KU Writing Center and how we can support student writing.
-It is a great way to introduce students to our services near the beginning of a semester.
+This short 15-minute presentation provides an overview of the KU Center for Learning & Writing Support services, including tutoring, writing support, Supplemental Instruction, and peer academic coaching.
+We can also conduct a version for graduate courses specific to the graduate programming we provide.
+This is a great way to introduce students to our services near the beginning of a semester.

-This workshop is designed for new college students and considers the differences between high school and collegiate level writing.
-Topics include the importance of writing, creating good daily writing habits, and tips for meeting instructor expectations.
+This workshop is designed for new undergraduate college students and considers the differences between high school and collegiate level writing.
+Topics include the importance of writing and conventions for college writing.

 Useful for: entry level Freshman, including UNIV 101, ENGL 101/102, and First-Year Experience Courses, and anyone new to the expectations of collegiate writing.